gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

-the objects being stored are uniform in size, are mostly less than 128K, and do not need to be deserialized frequently, as explained in [Managing Off-Heap Memory](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-heap_use-off_heap_management.html) in the [vmware-gemfire-short-name] product documentation.
+the objects being stored are uniform in size, are mostly less than 128K, and do not need to be deserialized frequently, as explained in [Managing Off-Heap Memory](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-heap_use-off_heap_management.html) in the GemFire product documentation.

 To enable off-heap, annotate the application class with `@EnableOffHeap`, as follows: